kennedn/blog/content/posts/json.md

 ---
-title: "Why not parse your JSON at build time?"
+title: "Using JSON on a microcontroller without understanding it"
 date: 2024-05-14T11:10:53+01:00
 draft: false
 math: false